davidalger/devenv/README.md

         curl -s https://raw.githubusercontent.com/davidalger/devenv/master/vagrant/bin/install.sh | bash
         source /etc/profile

-2. Because of GitHub's rate limits on their API it can happen that Composer will silently fail on the m2.dev provisioning step of the dev-web machine.
-To prevent this from happening, create an OAuth token via the [GitHub Settings](https://github.com/settings/tokens) area in your GitHub account.
-You can read more about these tokens [here](https://github.com/blog/1509-personal-api-tokens).
-Add this token to the composer configuration by running:

-        composer config -g github-oauth.github.com <oauthtoken>

-3. Run the following to start up the virtual machines.
-This will take a while on first run, as there is a lot to do!
+2. Run the following to start up the virtual machines.
+This may take a while on first run

         cd /server
         vagrant up

-4. You should be ready to roll!
-Go ahead and load the [m2.dev](http://m2.dev/) site which should be setup and running inside the virtual machine to make sure everything is working correctly

-5. To SSH into the vm, you can use `vcd` or `vcd web` to connect and automatically mirror your working directory, assuming the location also exists within the virtual machine
+3. To SSH into the vm, you can use `vcd` or `vcd web` to connect and automatically mirror your working directory

 ### Optional Steps